AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 ##Data pipeline and mining process (CRISP, ETL)

-**This module will focus on the cross industry standard process (CRISP) model of the data mining process, which is outlined in the diagram below.**
+**This module will focus on the cross industry standard process (CRISP) model of the data mining process, which is outlined in Figure 1.3 below.**

  ![Diagram showing the CRISP model of the data mining process; surrounding data are business understanding, data understanding, data preparation, modelling, evaluation and deployment.](images/DS_IMG003.png)
-Tan, P., et.al.
+**Figure 1.3.** Tan, P., et.al.
 (2019), Introduction to Data Mining Second Edition, Pearson.

 CRISP is a widely used analytical model.
 It is an open standard process model that describes common approaches used in data mining, involving the following phases: